kagisearch/kagi-docs/docs/kagi/api/search.md

 Click "Generate API Token".

-## API credits

-Kagi search API uses pre-paid API credits.
-You can manage API credits in the [API billing](https://kagi.com/settings?p=billing_api) page of your Kagi settings.

-Using API with insufficient credits will produce "Insufficient credit to perform this request." response message.

 ## Pricing

+The Kagi Search API incurs a search just like it would if you were normally searching on Kagi.
+This counts towards your metered searches and will be billed accordingly.

-Kagi search API is priced at $25 for 1000 queries.
+Based on the current 2.5c per search cost, Kagi Search API is priced at $25 for 1000 queries.

 ## SDK